 The Meta Quest 2 is a significant upgrade over the original Oculus Quest in almost every way.
 In our Meta Quest 2 review, we detail exactly why, but in a nutshell, the Quest 2 is not just significantly more powerful than its predecessor: It features a 50% higher resolution screen, better speakers, faster Wi-Fi 6 connectivity, and plenty of extras you might not even consider.

-That new 50% higher resolution display utilizes a specialized fast-switching LCD panel built for VR, featuring an ultra-crisp RGB-stripe sub-pixel arrangement.
-It's also running at 90Hz, which makes the action 25% smoother than the original Quest and helps cut down on motion sickness.
-A recent update added an experimental feature to headsets that expands the display to 120Hz.
+That 50%-higher-resolution display utilizes a specialized fast-switching LCD panel built for VR, featuring an ultra-crisp RGB-stripe sub-pixel arrangement.
+It's also running at 90Hz — which makes the action 25% smoother than the original Quest and helps cut down on motion sickness — and later added 120Hz gaming support.
 The speakers are in the same place as the original Quest, but are louder and deliver higher-quality sound.

 Reasons to buy